AleksandrHovhannisyan/aleksandrhovhannisyan.com/_pages/blog.md

 order: 3
 ---

-{% include banner.html heading="Welcome to my blog!" content="This is where I share my thoughts on a variety of topics.
+{% include banner.html heading="Welcome to my blog!" content="I like to write about tech and video games, with an occasional sprinkle of personal posts.
 All opinions are strictly my own." %}

 <article id="post-previews" class="container">
     {% for post in site.posts %}